-Consistent with the goal of developing future global business leaders, the six members of the inaugural Wallenberg International Fellows cohort are from five different countries: Poland, Russia, Sweden, Ukraine and the United States.
+Consistent with the goal of developing future global business leaders, the six members of the inaugural Wallenberg International Fellows cohort were from five different countries: Poland, Russia, Sweden, Ukraine and the United States.

 Stockholm School of Economics Fellows

-Marta Khomyn is a Master’s student at the Stockholm School of Economics majoring in Finance.
+Marta Khomyn is a graduate of the Stockholm School of Economics with a Master’s degree in Finance.
 She also holds a Bachelor’s degree in Business and Economics from the Stockholm School of Economics in Riga.
 Ms. Khomyn has work experience in the financial and technology sectors.
 She worked as a consultant at the World Bank (ICT Innovation team), conducted macroeconomic research for Euromonitor International, was a Google ambassador, and has previously interned at Deutsche Telekom’s start-up accelerator hub:raum, allowing her to pursue her interest in technology.
 Ms. Khomyn’s Wallenberg Fellows Program internship was at the World Bank Group, where she worked on designing Rapid Technology Skills Training Programs to improve job creation in the developing world.

 Georgetown University Fellows